Martanti/ScrabbleCoursework/README.md

 The provided dictionary of words has many words that would not be legal in real scrabble games and there are many scrabble-legal words that are absent or removed by the provided filters.

 The project was done in about 40 days.

+The original repository used for the coursework had 45 commits.